Parable of the Renegades

 Rio climbed over the table and extended an arm, intending to reach for the hair bangs that covered Lucas' eyes.
-He tried to fend off her attempts, but every time he tried to shove her hands away, he was shocked with what felt like static electricity.
+He tried to fend off her attempts, but every time he tried to shove her hands away, he was reminded that touching her hands induced an otherworldly pain.
 He still couldn’t figure out how that was happening and why he grew a little more tired every time it did.
 Soon enough, Rio finished the job and brushed away at his bangs.
-When she looked into what were faded outlines for a pair of irises, she was left wide-eyed in disbelief.
+When she looked into what was faded outlines for a pair of irises, she was left wide-eyed in disbelief.

-"You are... not lying..."
+"You are not lying..."
 She backtracked herself to her original spot and rested her chin on the butt of her hand as she pondered in disbelief.
 "How strange...
-A [Renegade] who does not realize he is a [Renegade]?"
+A [Renegade] who has yet to realize he is a [Renegade]?"

 "Okay, this is getting really weird.
 If you say I'm a [Renegade], then what else makes me one?
 You know, besides my eyes?"

-Rio left him hanging as she stood up and opened the sliding door that led to the Zen garden outside.
+Rio left his question hanging as she stood up and opened the sliding door that led to the Zen garden outside.

 "Hey, if this discussion will have to wait, then at least send me home first before you get back!"
-Lucas called from within the main room but received no reply.
-Rio didn't seem to hear him, or maybe she didn't even bother to listen.
+Lucas called from within the main room but again received no reply.
+Rio didn't seem to hear him, or maybe she wasn’t even bothering to listen.

-He slumped down on the table, resting on one side of his face, wondering when this will all end soon when the sliding doors to his right separated.
+Lucas slumped down on the table, resting on one side of his face.
+He was wondering how much longer will he stay in this foreign nation when the sliding doors to his right separated.

 An aroma forced itself into Lucas' nose and he brought himself back up to see two plates and another pair of chopsticks meant for him.
 One was filled with karaage and the other had tuna and salmon nigiri, the very dishes he failed to sample earlier.

-The younger Kiyodera sister beamed her own smile in relief as she exited the room and left Lucas with a new batch of the savory dishes she and her sister finished within minutes.
+The younger Kiyodera sister beamed her own smile, relieved once more as she exited the room and left Lucas with a new batch of the savory dishes she and her sister finished within minutes.

 With that afterthought finished, Lucas brought himself back to reality and saw the chopsticks in front of him on the kotatsu.
-At least no one was going to steal anything away from him this time.
+Hard times were coming again, but at least no one was going to steal anything away from him this time.

-Oh, and the fried chicken had a succulent taste too.
+Oh, and the karaage had a succulent taste too.

-As Lucas was close to finishing, the music stopped, and Rio walked back in.
-She sat herself on her side of the kotatsu, opposite to Lucas.
+When Lucas was close to finishing, the music stopped.
+Rio walked back in.
+She sat on her side of the kotatsu, opposite to Lucas.